rinigus/tbuilder/README.md

 # TBuilder

-This is a take on building projects defined by multiple RPM SPECs.
+This is a builder for projects defined by multiple RPM SPECs.
 It is targeting Sailfish OS and is using `sfdk` provided by Sailfish OS SDK.
-It works, but is rather limited and should be mainly considered for smaller projects.

 ## Use